Vonage/vonage-dotnet-code-snippets/README.md

 ### Webhook snippets

 The webhook code snippets are designed to be run in an MVC controller in IIS or IIS Express.
-Each controller defintes it's own snippet or set of snippets.
+Each controller defines its own snippet or set of snippets.

 For example the inbound-sms snippet is located at

 `/sms/webhooks/inbound-sms`